Frequently Asked Questions

 Why aren't my logs showing up?

-- App inactive?
+- MCP server inactive?
 Activate it first.

 - Using the right methods?
 Stick to